nodesource/nsolid-buildpack-cf-v2/README-develop.md

 - one line modification to `bin/compile`, to add nsolid bits
 - one line mod to `lib/binaries.sh`, to add nsolid bits
 - everything in `lib/vendor/nsolid` is new

+Additional changes since first port:

+- `manifest.yml` isn't used much; basically just to indicate the versions of Node.js supported by the version of N|Solid shipped

+- no longer using the Ruby buildpack builder, but `./build-buildpack-zip.sh` instead